 A High Resolution Mass Spectrometry System for Interdisciplinary Metabolomics Research

 Tim Griffin, College of Biological Sciences (CBS)

 Co-Investigators: Christine Wendt, Medical School; Larry Wackett, Biotechnology Institute/CBS; Jim Ervasti, Medical School; Gary Nelsestuen, Biochemistry, Molecular Biology and Biophysics (BMBB); David Bernlohr, BMBB

 Matching Funds: CBS, AHC/Medical School and Center for Mass Spectrometry and Proteomics

 To acquire a Q-Exactive mass spectrometry (MS) system to be located in the Center for Mass Spectrometry and Proteomics (CMSP).
 This instrument offers unsurpassed mass resolution, accuracy and sensitivity for metabolomics studies in complex biological samples.
-It will accommodate the needs of a growing number of U of M investigators who are seeking out MS-based metabolomics studies via CMSP, in areas ranging from environmental biochemistry to clinical diagnostics.
+It will accommodate the needs of a growing number of UMN investigators who are seeking out MS-based metabolomics studies via CMSP, in areas ranging from environmental biochemistry to clinical diagnostics.

 Live Animal Ultra High-frequency Sonography Platform for Research and Discovery in Metabolism, Cancer and Cardiovascular Biomedical Sciences

 Co-Investigators: JHarry Orr, Laboratory Medicine and Pathology; Frank Bates, Chemical Engineering/Material Science; Bob Elde, CBS